Siraprapha05/Siraprapha05/README.md

 ---

 ## 🚀 About Me
 - 🌱  I’m currently learning Selenium and Robot Framework
 - 🛠  Daily driver stack: Prepared Test Plan, Test Design, Test Cases, and System Test Cases for the project.
-- 🎯  2025 Goal: **⟪To start a career as a Software Tester, apply my testing skills, and grow in quality assurance.⟫**
+- 🎯  2025 Goal: **To start a career as a Software Tester, apply my testing skills, and grow in quality assurance.**
-- 📫  Reach me: **⟪Siraprapha.thabut@gmail.com | [Github](https://github.com/Siraprapha05)⟫**
+- 📫  Reach me: **Siraprapha.thabut@gmail.com | [Github](https://github.com/Siraprapha05)**

 ---